 Termination resistors are not required for most GTL+ signals, as these are integrated into the processor silicon.
-Valid high and low levels are determined by the input buffers which compare a signal's voltage with a reference voltage called GTLREF.
+Valid high and low levels are determined by the input buffers that compare a signal's voltage with a reference voltage called GTLREF.
 Table 2-18 lists the GTLREF specifications.
 The GTL+ reference voltage (GTLREF) should be generated on the system board using high precision voltage divider circuits.
+Contact your Intel representative for further details and documentation.

 Table 2-18.
-GTL+ Bus Voltage Definitions
+GTL+Bus Voltage Definitions

-Symbol Parameter Min Тур Мах Units Notes 1
+Symbol Parameter Min Тур Max Units Notes 1

 GTLREF Bus Reference Voltage (0.98 0.67) V {TT} 0.67 V {TT} (1.02 0.67) V {TT} V 2, 3, 4, 5

-R {PULLUP} On die pullup for BOOTSELECT signal 500 5000 Ω 6
+R {PULLUP} On die pull-up for BOOTSELECT signal 500 5000 Ω 6

 R {TT} Termination Resistance 54 60 66 Ω 7

 COMP[1:0] COMP Resistance 59.8 60.4 61 Ω 8

-- Unless otherwise noted, all specifications in this table apply to all processor frequencies. - The tolerances for this specification have been stated generically to enable the system designer to calculate the minimum and maximum values across the range of $V{\mbox{\scriptsize TT}}$. - GTLREF should be generated from V{TT} by a voltage divider of 1% resistors or 1% matched resistors. - The V{TT} referred to in these specifications is the instantaneous V{TT} .
-The Intel® 915G/915GV/915P and 910GL Express chipset platforms use a pull-up resistor of 100 Ω and a pull-down resistor 5. of 210 $\Omega.$ Contact your Intel representative for further details and documentation. - These pull-ups are to V{TT} . - R{TT} is the on-die termination resistance measured at $V{TT}/2$ of the GTL+ output driver. - COMP resistance must be provided on the system board with 1% resistors.
-COMP[1:0] resistors are to VSS.
+- 1. Unless otherwise noted, all specifications in this table apply to all processor frequencies. - The tolerances for this specification have been stated generically to enable the system designer to calculate the minimum and maximum values across the range of V{TT}. - GTLREF should be generated from V{TT} by a voltage divider of 1% resistors or 1% matched resistors.
+Contact your Intel representative for further details and documentation. - 4.
+The V{TT} referred to in these specifications is the instantaneous V{TT} . - The Intel 915G/915GV/915GL/915P/915PL and 925X/925XE Express chipset platforms use a pull-up resistor of 100 Ω and pull-down resistor of 210 Ω. Contact your Intel representative for further details and documentation. - 6.
+These pull-ups are to V{TT}. - 7.
+R{TT} is the on-die termination resistance measured at $V{TT}/2$ of the GTL+ output driver. - COMP resistance must be provided on the system board with 1% resistors.
+Contact your Intel representative for further details and documentation.COMP[1:0] resistors are to V{SS}.